Real1tyy/Nexus-Properties/README.md

 ## 📱 **Mobile Support**

-The plugin is currently focused on desktop use.
-Mobile support is not guaranteed but may work with limitations.
-If you encounter any problems or have suggestions for improvement, please create a [GitHub issue](https://github.com/Real1tyy/Nexus-Properties/issues) and we'll address it.
+**Current Status**: Mobile support is currently limited and not fully optimized.
+The plugin is primarily designed for desktop use, and while it may function on mobile devices, the experience is not yet polished.

+**Future Plans**: Mobile support is a priority for future development.
+We're committed to improving the mobile experience over time.

+**Stay Updated**: Keep an eye on the [Changelog](https://real1tyy.github.io/Nexus-Properties/changelog) for mobile improvements as they're released.
+If you encounter specific mobile issues or have suggestions, please [open an issue](https://github.com/Real1tyy/Nexus-Properties/issues) — your feedback helps prioritize mobile enhancements.

 ---